 13. Basin Ideas for Kids

-This colourful basin with vanity unit has been created in HI-MACS, an acrylic stone composite that boasts a hygienic finish and waterproof qualities, ideal for children
+This colourful basin with vanity unit has been created in HI-MACS, an acrylic stone composite that boasts a hygienic finish and waterproof qualities — ideal for children.

-14. Introducing Natural Light
+14. Introduce Natural Light

 Timber cladding has been big news in interiors in recent years, but it’s a look that requires thought within the bathroom.